wulkano/Kap/docs/plugins.md

 ## Services

-Kap currently supports three different types of services and each plugin can have multiple of each, altough each plugin should focus on a specific area.
+Kap currently supports three different types of services and each plugin can have multiple of each, although each plugin should focus on a specific area.

 ### Share services